 Works out of the box and shows the referring website for the app download.
 Web referrals must be from Safari on devices with iOS 8 or tvOS 9, or later.
 Taps from websites using web browsers like Chrome are attributed to that app (see above).

 - Campaigns (previously Top Campaigns)

-Help you to track app and website referrals to measure the impact of an advertising campaign.
-If you are familiar with the iTunes Affiliate program (you should haven been!) and how links are constructed, it’s pretty similar.
+Help you to track app and website referrals to measure the impact of an advertising campaign or custom marketing material.
+If you are familiar with the iTunes Affiliate program (you should!) and how links are constructed, it’s pretty similar.
 You basically have to add two tokens to any App Store link to see results in App Analytics.

 The following two sources are not specifically broken down by keywords or something else and are only shown on the “All”/overview dashboard.
 But you can break down all “Metrics” and filter/plot them by these “categories”, which gives some interesting details when it comes to conversion rates or where the actual sales came from.

 - App Store Browse

 Customers viewed your app or tapped to download it for the first time while browsing the App Store (for example, in the Featured, Categories, or Top Charts sections).

 Customers viewed your app or tapped to download it for the first time from Search on the App Store.
 Includes Search Ads.

 In the beginning called “Stickiness”, the Retention part of App Analytics shows you the general usage behaviour of your users and most importantly the daily retention (oftentimes called “Cohort Analysis”).